 Wallace State Community College employs Residence Hall Directors and Residence Hall Assistants who are trained to enforce the community standards regarding alcohol and drugs for the students residing in the two residence halls.
-Each resident is provided information on residence hall policies upon completion of dorm agreement, item #6..
+Each resident is provided information on residence hall policies upon completion of dorm agreement, item #6.
 The college's alcohol and drug policies are contained in the Student Handbook/College Catalog and include:

-- Students are prohibited from consuming, transporting, and distributing alcohol; possessing or being in the presence of alcohol while on campus; or exhibiting disruptive behavior. - Alcohol found by staff will be disposed of immediately.
-Persons found in violation of this policy will be subject to administrative or disciplinary sanctions listed in the Student Handbook/College Catalog and can include: - ✓ Warning and/or probationary period (Dorm and Disciplinary) - ✓ Contact with parent/guardian - ✓ Referral to an alcohol education program - ✓ Counseling services - ✓ Termination of the housing contract - ✓ Suspension from WSCC - ✓ Possible arrest, imprisonment, or fine according to state alcohol laws
+- Students are prohibited from consuming, transporting, and distributing alcohol; possessing or being in the presence of alcohol while on campus; or exhibiting disruptive behavior.

+- Alcohol found by staff will be disposed of immediately.
+Persons found in violation of this policy will be subject to administrative or disciplinary sanctions listed in the Student Handbook/College Catalog and can include:

+- ✓ Warning and/or probationary period (Dorm and Disciplinary)

+- ✓ Contact with parent/guardian

+- ✓ Referral to an alcohol education program

+- ✓ Counseling services

+- ✓ Termination of the housing contract

+- ✓ Suspension from WSCC

+- ✓ Possible arrest, imprisonment, or fine according to state alcohol laws

-Intoxication from, or the use, display, or possession of alcoholic beverages or any controlled substance (drug) is prohibited unless the student has a valid prescription for the use of the controlled substance is strictly prohibited by the WSCC Code of Conduct.
+Intoxication from, or the use, display, or possession of alcoholic beverages or any controlled substance (drug) or drug paraphernalia is prohibited unless the student has a valid prescription for the use of the controlled substance is strictly prohibited by the WSCC Code of Conduct.
 Furthermore, intoxication from, or the use, display, or possession of alcoholic beverages or any controlled substance (drug) on any area of the WSCC campus is prohibited.
 This includes the presence of empty or full alcoholic beverage containers.

-Drug and Alcohol Incidence Report for 2011-12 and 2012-13 Academic Year Alcohol/ Drug Violations/Sanctions for Housing:
+Drug and Alcohol Incidence Report for 2013-14, 2014-15, 2015-16, 2016-17, 2017-18, 2018-19, 2019-20 and 2020-21 Academic Year Alcohol/ Drug Violations/Sanctions for Housing: